 Form and content, guts in a bucket department.

-Reading S. Craig Zahler’s novels after seeing his films might be the right way round, since you discover that the films are such precise translations of mood and style from one medium into another that they seem refreshed when you watch them again afterwards, even if they also can’t help but feel a bit derivative.
-You certainly spot which bits of hair-raising violence have been run up the flagpole earlier in the books.
+Reading S. Craig Zahler’s novels after seeing his films might be the right way round, since you discover that the films are so parallel to the books’ mood and style that they pick up some pulpy paperback sadism when you watch them again afterwards, rather than being left to their own power source which is mainly just the inevitable modern irony of everything everywhere all the time.
+Some of his regular bits of business, like diverting off to follow another character for no clear reason, work better as the literary tactics they essentially are, and you certainly spot which bits of hair-raising violence have been run up the flagpole earlier in the books.
 A Congregation of Jackals has a tribe of cannibal Native American troglodytes and a character hobbled by a busted leg, and once read cannot be unlinked in the mind from Bone Tomahawk.
 It has a villain called Quinlan, whose first name isn’t given but might as well be Hank.
 Mean Business On North Granson Street, intentions signalled by that title of pure noir pastiche, foretells Dragged Across Concrete with cops of dubious morality in ballistic masks, stressed masculine partnerships, castration of men and threatened or actual blinding of women.
 It has a character said to resemble a movie star who turns out to be called Jerry Langford, by which point all those character actor cameos in Bone Tomahawk are starting to add up.